There’s a type of question I’ve seen a lot in closed parenting groups on social media.

 Being in a long-term relationship is hard work – for both partners

-I know, there’s no award for working that one out.
+I know, there’s no award for working a relationship out.
 But maybe not every relationship is worth the work it takes.

 For my friend Jenny, it was a hard decision to leave her marriage, but ultimately it has made her a better mum.